damasioj/ML-Agents-Resource-Collector-NPC/README.md

 - [ ] 2 Agents: collecting multiple different resources ...
 - [ ] 2 Agents: collecting multiple different resources in a specific order ...

+# Requirements

+To run this environment, you will need:
+- Python 3.6.1 or greater
+	- mlagents 0.14.1/0.15.0-dev0 package development version
+- Unity 2019.2.0f1 or greater

 # Current limitations / issues

 ## Data Association